 Partner with Purpose

-Unilever’s Partner with Purpose (UPWP) programme, launched in 2020, has taken purpose-led partnerships to a whole new level to fuel market-leading innovations, protect and regenerate nature and make sustainable living commonplace.
+Unilever’s Partner with Purpose (UPWP) programme, which launched in 2020, is taking purpose-led partnerships to a whole new level to fuel industry-leading innovations, protect and regenerate nature and make sustainable living commonplace.

-Our Partner with Purpose programme marks an evolution in the way we partner that allows us to continually respond to new and emerging consumer trends.
-Through the UPWP, we can get even closer to our partners and encourage more responsible and transparent innovation that delivers on our ambitious commitments and generates mutual growth together.
+UPWP is an evolution in the way we partner that allows us to continually respond to new and emerging consumer trends.
+We are getting even closer to our partners through this programme by encouraging more responsible and transparent innovation to deliver on our ambitious commitments and generate mutual growth together.